liapatiso95-ctrl/character-sheet/feats.md

 **Persona Expertise (Skill).** Choose a skill you're proficient in and define a different persona associated with it.
 While you are using your Shapechanging trait to assume the identity of that persona, your proficiency bonus is doubled for any ability check you make using that skill.

+### Hexbound Anchor
+***Prerequisite: Hexblood (Eerie Token)***
+You've learned to let your hag-given magic run both directions through the locks of hair, nails, and teeth you shed.
+You gain the following benefits:

+**Ability Score Increase.** Increase the ability score you use for your Hex Magic trait (Intelligence, Wisdom, or Charisma) by 1, to a maximum of 20.

+**Advanced Magic.** You can use your Eerie Token trait twice, instead of once, before you must finish a long rest.

+**Hexcraft.** When you use the *Remote Viewing*  part of your *Eerir Token* feature while one of your eerie tokens is on a creature's person or hidden in a place that creature calls home, you can cast one and only one spell you know or have prepared that targets only that creature, treating it as within the spell's range, provided it is on the same plane of existence and within line of sight from the token.

 ### Infernal Constitution
 ***Prerequisite: Tiefling (Any trait)***